johnnietse/strawberry-farm/documentation/pcb_design_specification.md

 | R12-R13 | 100Ω | 1% | 0402 | 2 | I2C series damping resistors |

 > [!TIP]
-> **Lesson from Jacob Chisholm's FRC experience:** When using multiple I2C
+> **Lesson from professional experience:** When using multiple I2C
 > sensors, beware of fixed-address conflicts.
 The SHT4x (0x44) and TSL2591
 > (0x29) have different addresses so they share one bus safely.
 If adding
 > more sensors with conflicting addresses, use an I2C multiplexer (TCA9548A)
 > or a secondary I2C bus.
-Jacob encountered this exact issue with REV Color
+A professional encountered this exact issue with REV Color
 > Sensors on FRC robots and had to use a Raspberry Pi as a second I2C master.

 ### 2.6 ESD & Protection Components

 > [!WARNING]
 > **Lesson from embedded engineering practice:** Every exposed connector
 > pin (USB, I2C ext, antenna) MUST have ESD protection.
-Jacob's experience
+A professional's experience
 > with sensors showed that even internal pull-downs/pull-ups can fail under
 > ESD stress.
 Series resistors on GPIO lines limit current to internal
 > protection diodes.